 Bose noise-canceling headsets are provided in every business and first class seat, but like other American Airlines flights (I’m told this done for customs inventory), flight attendants collect them well before the flight lands, somewhere between 45 minutes to an hour.

 You’ll be given some earbuds with such poor quality that it’s hard to hear the sound.
 Make sure they give you an adapter so that the headphones send audio to both ears.
 Otherwise, you’ll only hear with only one (miserable).
 I still carry Bose QuietComfort earbuds with an adapter for this very reason.
 If you don’t have an adapter for your earbuds, ask for one quickly as I think they are in limited supply on the plane.

 The flight took off as scheduled and landed a little bit early.

 Flight attendants were pleasant.
 It’s an American style of service, which makes sense.
 I woke up several times when flight attendants serviced other passengers.
 It’s not a negative, but I mention this because if you are used to flying to Hong Kong on Japan Airlines (via Tokyo) or Cathay Pacific, where staff-passenger interactions tend to be quieter, you will notice a difference in the service.

-That being said, AAdvantage members can use miles and systemwide upgrades to upgrade from economy to premium economy, premium economy to business class and business class to first class.
+That being said, AAdvantage members can use AAdvantage miles and systemwide upgrades to upgrade from economy to premium economy, premium economy to business class, and business class to first class.
 Even though Cathay Pacific is a oneworld Alliance member, you can’t use AAdvantage miles to upgrade on Cathay Pacific flights.
-And, trust me, it is becoming more and more difficult to use AAdvantage miles for full tickets on Cathay Pacific.
+And, trust me, it is becoming more and more difficult to redeem AAdvantage miles for full tickets on Cathay Pacific.

 So, you’ll need to do a value calculation when it comes to money and personal preferences to decide which airline to choose when flying to my favorite city, Hong Kong.